Prepare Proposals

 Frequently Asked Questions

-If it is unclear at the proposal stage whether the funding will come to the University in the form of grant or a contract – whom should I work with at the Office of Sponsored Programs and why?
+If it is unclear at the proposal stage whether the funding will come to the University in the form of grant or a contract, which OSP team will I work with?

-When a solicitation states that the award may be either a grant, cooperative agreement, or procurement contract, a CFDA number is listed, and no FAR clauses are listed, you should work with your designated Grants and Contracts Officer.
-Typically, these are seen under Grants.gov and NASA proposals.
-Should it be awarded as a contract, it will be passed to the Federal Contract Services team for processing.
+When a solicitation states that the proposal may be awarded as either a grant, cooperative agreement, or procurement contract, you will work with your designated Grants and Contracts Officer if:

 Once I submit a proposal for a competitively awarded federal contract, what happens next?